-The proposed sea otter work employs aerial surveys to track population abundance and growth. .
-This approach will provide information on recovery status of the population, assessed through trends in population size.
-Additional components proposed for 2002 are collection of carcasses for determination of ages at death, to be used in estimation of age-specific survival rates.
+The proposed sea otter work employs aerial surveys to track population abundance and growth, and sampling of intertidal green sea urchins to assess sea otter-prey interactions.
+These approaches will provide information on recovery status of the population, assessed by growth rates and prey structuring.
+Additional components proposed for 2001 are collection of carcasses for determination of ages at death, to be used in estimation of survival rates, and monitoring of CYP1A levels in sea otters as an indication of chronic oil exposure.

 Sea otter population monitoring--We will continue to use previously developed aerial survey techniques which employ counts along systematic transects, and intensive search units (ISU's) to estimate a correction factor for each survey (Bodkin and Udevitz, 1999).
-We will conduct a single survey of the entire WPWS in 2002, and in alternate years, conduct a survey of the entire PWS.
+We will conduct a single survey of the entire PWS every two years beginning in 1999, and in alternate years, conduct a survey of WPWS.
 From the combination, we will obtain an estimated population size for WPWS annually (except in 2001).
-We will continue annual replicate surveys (5 or more replications per survey) of the smaller NVP study sites, initiated in 1993 (except in 2001).
+We will continue annual replicate surveys (5 or more replications per survey) of the smaller NVP study sites, initiated in 1999 (except in 2001).

-Carcass surveys--Age specific survival estimates will be generated based on age distributions of the dying portion of the population, evaluated through recovery of beach-cast sea otter carcasses in western PWS.
+Carcass surveys--Age specific survival estimates will be generated based on age distributions of the dying portion of the population, will be evaluated through recovery of beach-cast sea otter carcasses in western PWS.
 Beaches will be surveyed once during late April or early May after snow melt but prior to summer revegetation, which may hide carcasses washed high on the beach by winter storms.
-Data recorded for each carcass include: (1) relative location of carcass on the beach, (2) relative condition and completeness of carcass, (3) position of remains relative to previous year's vegetation, (4) relative age (adult, subadult, pup), (5) sex, and (6) specimens collected (e.g., entire carcass, skull, baculum, none).
+Data recorded for each carcass include: (1) relative location of carcass on the beach, 2) relative condition and completeness of carcass, (3) position of remains relative to previous year's vegetation, (4) relative age (adult, subadult, pup), (5) sex, and (6) specimens collected (e.g., entire carcass, skull, baculum, none).
 Skulls (when present) will be taken from all carcasses and a tooth extracted for aging (Bodkin et al. 1997).
 Any fresh carcasses collected will be necropsied as soon as possible and tissue samples collected for potential toxicology and histopathology studies.